What Can You Do If Your Photo Is Sticking To Glass?

 The digital photo restoration process will restore a photo stuck to glass and repair any damage caused.

 But if your lucky you may be able to remove a photo stuck to glass if they are still wet.

 How To Remove A Photo Stuck To Glass?

 Do not let the photos dry out.

 If your photo dries, it could be stained and stuck to each other or the glass that they are in contact with, removing them without causing more damage may be impossible and you will need to digitally repair photo damage.

-Remember, when photographs were developed the last step the photographer performed is the wash, with water.
+When polder hotographs were developed with chemicals the last step the photographer performed is the wash, with water.

 So gently rinse the photo in water use your fingers gently rub the photo in a try of water to clean, do not use anything else that may scratch the emulsion, use your hand so you can feel if the emulsion is comming off, if it is you will not be able to fix the damaged photo physically.